mrdigital0/esx_transistep/README.md

 *Scroll for the FR section*

 Need:
+- esx_datastore
+- esx_addonaccount
+- esx_addoninventory
 - esx_vehicleshop
-- esx_service (the one that I customized for my server -> https://github.com/Skulrag/unknown-story/tree/master/resources/%5Bscripts%5D/%5Bnescessite%5D/esx_service
+- esx_service

 ### [FiveM][Job][Private] Transport company and management of raw materials to supply a city.